devanshuacts/devanshu_icicle_test/README.md

 1. A hash map has been implemented to load the dictionary.txt file into a hash

+2. There are two files: dictionary_management.rb and dictionary.rb.
+The first deals with dictionary management of creating a hash object and inserting each word of the file provided to it into that hash.
+It also checks whether a word is present in the dictionary or not.
+The second file dictionary.rb has the core logic of returning all the words possible for a given 10 digit number.

-2. The implementation is as follows:
+3. The implementation is as follows:
-   * Firstly, a dictionary object is created and calls to load dictionary.txt file into a hash using add_to_hash method     of module HashDictionary.
+   * Firstly, a dictionary object is created and calls to load dictionary.txt file into a hash using load_file_to_hash method     of module DictionaryManagement.
-   * Then the method get_combination_words is called upon the object and a number is passed as argument to it.
+   * Then the method return_all_words is called upon the object and a 10 digit number is passed as argument to it.
 This method calls other private class methods and module methods to find all possible words in the dictionary for that number.
-   * Now the combinations possible for word lengths are [3,3,4], [3,4,3], [3,7], [4,3,3], [4,6], [5,5], [6,4], [7,3] and    [10] for a 10 digit number with minimum word length of 3.
+   * To find the combinations of word lengths possible for a given minimum word length and max length of the number is calculated in method find_combinations.
+For minimum word length 3 and max digit length as 10 the combinations possible are [3,3,4], [3,4,3], [3,7], [4,3,3], [4,6], [5,5], [6,4], [7,3] and [10].
    * A loop runs for each combination iterating over each word length array, say [4,6].
    * The idea is to return all possible words possible from first 4 letters as one word and then next 6 letters as          another word using above example of [4,6] pair of word lengths.
    * For each such pair or triplet, the logic to find possible words is implemented in function get_combination_words of    Dictionary class.
-   * It does so by making use of method return_dict_words in HashDictionary module.
+   * It uses the method exists_in_dict in DictionaryManagement module to check whether a word exists in dictionary or not.
    * For each word length a cartesian product of individual word lenghths e.g. 4 and 6 is computed to find all possible     permutaions and combinations.
    * Similarly all such word length combinations are iterated and the words are collected and pushed into one array.
    * That array is retuned to the caller of method get_combination_words.
 If no words are possible then an empty array is   returned

-3. For testing I have used rspec gem.
+4. For testing I have used rspec gem.
 The spec file contains test cases to check for numbers 6686787825 and 2282668687

 ### Run code:
 ```
-ruby dictionary.rb
+ruby lib/dictionary.rb
 ```
 The file contains a sample object of class Dictionary and calls get_combination_words by passing number 2282668687.
 The sample object implementation is commented.
 If comments are removed it would return an array of array of possible words: